-Samples will only be taken or procured by suitably authorised officers in accordance with the below.

-4.1.1 Formal samples - formal samples are those taken in accordance with the Food Safety (Sampling and Qualifications) Regulations 2013 and Food Law Code of Practice (England), and which have been submitted to an accredited laboratory, and which may be used as a basis for formal enforcement action.
+- 4.2 Samples will only be taken or procured by authorised officers in accordance with the following. - 4.2.1 Formal samples formal samples are those taken in accordance with the Food Safety (Sampling and Qualifications) Regulations 2013 and Food Law Code of Practice (England), and which have been submitted to an accredited laboratory, and which may be used as a basis for formal enforcement action.

-Formal samples may only be taken by Environmental Health Officers and Health Protection Officers authorised in accordance with the internal procedure on Authorisation of Officers Undertaking Food Law Enforcement.
+Formal samples may only be taken by Environmental Health Officers and Health Protection Officers authorised in accordance with the internal procedure on 'Authorisation of Officers Undertaking Official Food Controls'.
 An officer not so authorised may only take such a sample if accompanied and supervised by an authorised officer.

-4.1.2 Informal samples - informal samples are those taken where there is no intention of formal action.
+4.2.2 Informal samples - informal samples are those taken where there is no intention of formal action.
 Such samples will not have been taken in accordance with the aforementioned Regulations and Code of Practice, and/or have not been sent to an accredited laboratory, and therefore cannot be used as a basis for formal enforcement action.

-Informal samples may be taken by any Environmental Health Officer or Health Protection Officer, so long as he/she has sufficient knowledge and ability to use appropriate sampling techniques.
+Informal samples may be taken by any Environmental Health Officer or Health Protection Officer, so long as the officer has sufficient knowledge and ability to use appropriate sampling techniques.

-4.2 Budgetary Provision
+4.3 Budgetary Provision

-4.2.1 The Council receives an annual financial allocation for sampling from the Health Protection Agency.
-Once this has been spent, the Health Protection Agency will invoice the Council per sample taken in accordance with a set of standard charges.
-However, samples taken as a result of a food poisoning outbreak are examined free of charge.
-In addition, the Environmental Health Manager is responsible for ensuring that part of the Environmental Health budget each year is allocated for sampling.
+4.4 The Council receives an annual financial allocation for sampling from the UK Health Security Agency (UKHSA).
+Once this has been spent, the UKHSA will invoice the Council per sample taken in accordance with a set of standard charges.
+In addition, the Environmental Health Manager is responsible for determining sampling priorities and for allocating an appropriate level of the Environmental Health budget for sampling each year.

-4.3 Sampling Equipment
+4.5 Sampling Equipment

-4.3.1 Most of the equipment necessary for sampling is provided by the Health Protection Agency and replenished without charge as used.
-The cost of essential equipment needed and not provided by the Health Protection Agency will be met from the Environmental Health budget.
+4.6 Most of the equipment necessary for sampling is provided by the UKHSA and replenished without charge as used.
+The cost of essential equipment needed and not provided by the UKHSA will be met from the Environmental Health budget.

-4.4 Recovery of Costs Following Legal Action
+4.7 Recovery of Costs Following Legal Action

-4.4.1 Following successful legal action, the Council will seek to recover all examination/analysis costs reasonably incurred in bringing the case.
+4.8 Following successful legal action, the Council will seek to recover all sampling costs reasonably incurred in bringing the case.